Electrical telegraphy in the United Kingdom: Commercial codebooks

 Telegraph codebooks comprise many short codewords which replace a whole phrase or sentence.
 They were important in the UK, and elsewhere.
-Used by businesses which sent a large number of telegrams, their use reduced a message's word count, holding down its cost.
+Used by businesses which sent a large number of telegrams, they reduced a message's word count, holding down its cost.
 This was particularly important for international traffic sent over long, expensive submarine cables, and much more effective than the common practise of telegram style—heavily abbreviated messaging using the minimum number of words.
 In some cases, telegraph codes also served the purpose of maintaining the secrecy of commercially sensitive information; companies developed their own private codes.

 Many commercial codebooks were published in the UK.
 Popular titles included The ABC Universal Commercial Electric Telegraphic Code, first published 1873, and Bentley's Complete Phrase Code, first published 1906.
 William Clausen-Thue, a shipping manager, who later became a Fellow of the Royal Geographical Society, wrote the ABC Code, the first public code to be widely sold.
 Many codebooks were written for a specific trade or industry.
 Bentley's, for instance, published a supplement especially for mining.

 1901 advertisement for Mr Whitelaw's 401,000,000 pronounceable words for use in telegraphic codes.

 Bentley's, written by Ernest Lungley Bentley, may have been the most widely used codebook worldwide.
 It had sold 100,000 copies by 1967.
 In 1905, Bentley was working for a shipping agency on the company's private code.
 He left to found his own company and develop a code for general use.
 He used codewords from Whitelaw's Telegraph Cyphers, published in London in 1904, which contained 20,000 pronounceable five-letter words.
 Whitelaw's could be used to generate 400 million codewords by running any two five-letter words together to make a still pronounceable ten-letter word.
 Pronouncability was important because the telegraph authorities only allowed pronounceable codewords.
 Whitelaw's was purely a list of codewords with no meanings assigned to them.
 Bentley's was the first codebook of such five-letter codewords.